petrugio/petrugio-s-coffee/README.md

 ### Javascript

-The alert function was tested with [jshint.com](https://jshint.com/).
+The JS was tested with [jshint.com](https://jshint.com/).
 No errors found.

 <details>
 <summary>Screenshots</summary>